Black Walnut “The Household Dentist”- for cavities and tooth repair.

 - 1/4 part anise seed ground or powdered

-Mix all ingredients and keep it in a glass jar to keep it fresh longer.
+Mix all ingredients together and store it in a glass jar to keep it fresh longer.

 I use reusable tea bags.
 Put one teaspoon in a bag and brew it in a cup of boiling water.